LogtalkDotOrg/logtalk3/manuals/sources/devtools/packs.rst

   version 2.1.0 to the latest patch for version 2.1).

 - ``Registry::Pack \== Version`` - the pack requires a dependency with
-  any version other than then the one specified.
+  any version other than the one specified.
 For example, ``common::bits \== 2.1`` means that the pack requires a ``common::bits`` pack version other than any 2.1.x version.